Quenouillaume/persil/README.md

 ## Rips-Vietoris Complex

-The RipsVietoris class is used to construct Rips complexes from a cloud point.
+The RipsComplex class is used to construct Rips complexes from a cloud point.
 Initialize it as follows:

 ```python
 r = RipsComplex(pointList,distance,threshold)